geminilabs/wp-password-bcrypt/README.md

 [![Packagist Downloads](https://img.shields.io/packagist/dt/roots/wp-password-bcrypt.svg?style=flat-square)](https://packagist.org/packages/roots/wp-password-bcrypt)
 [![Build Status](https://img.shields.io/travis/roots/wp-password-bcrypt.svg?style=flat-square)](https://travis-ci.org/roots/wp-password-bcrypt)

+**IMPORTANT: The only difference with the official version of wp-password-bcrypt and this one is that this version allows you to install as a MUST-USE plugin using composer.
+(See the documentation [below](https://github.com/geminilabs/wp-password-bcrypt#as-a-must-use-plugin-using-composer))**

 wp-password-bcrypt is a WordPress plugin to replace WP's outdated and insecure MD5-based password hashing with the modern and secure [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).

 This plugin requires PHP >= 5.5.0 which introduced the built-in [`password_hash`](http://php.net/manual/en/function.password-hash.php) and [`password_verify`](http://php.net/manual/en/function.password-verify.php) functions.